 - Information related to lesson plans, individual observations, and assessments

 - Reports of daily activities such as naps, meals and diaper changes

 As the information portal, LifeCubby provides an option for parents to invite other family members to receive updates on the growth that happens through Cubby Pals.

 Daily parent communication and interactions also take place during drop off and pick up as Day Early Learning requires that the child is walked to the room and that each parent is greeted by the teacher.
 These small touch points provide the opportunity for both parents and teachers to exchange information pertinent to the child’s development and daily needs.

 Day Early Learning centers conduct bi-annual parent-teacher conferences, produce a monthly newsletter, host parent meetings and provide opportunities for parents to lead projects and programs at their center.

 - 6 weeks - 12 months

 - 12 months - 36 months

 - 3 to 6 years old

-There is a one-time enrollment fee of $30.
-Tuition is due on the Friday prior to the week of service.
+There is a one-time enrollment fee of $100.
+If the enrollment fee is cost prohibitive, please reach out to our enrollment specialist anytime: email@example.com.
 Your weekly fee remains the same regardless of your child’s attendance, illness, observed holidays and emergency closings with the exception of approved vacation.
 Click here for our vacation policy information.